mhpk/Lua-Token-Parser/README.md

 # Lua-Token-Parser
-Parses Lua code by identifying and extracting tokens such as keywords, identifiers, numbers, strings, and operators
+Parses Lua code by identifying and extracting tokens such as keywords, identifiers, numbers, strings, and operators.